Diegoeyza/Curricular-Analyst-UA/README.md

 ### Steps:
 1. **Download and Extract PDFs**:
-   - Download all syllabi as PDF files and extract them into a specific folder.
+   - Download all syllabus as PDF files and extract them into a specific folder.

 2. **Set Folder Path**:
    - Copy the folder path and update it in `pdf_scrapper` at **line 127**.